serenesea/weather-app/README.md

 ## Description:
 Application that shows current weather in Tel-Aviv.

-## How to Run a Project:
+## How to Run the Project:

-- Download or clone a project to your computer.
+- Download or clone the project to your computer.
 - In the project directory, in the development mode run command:  `npm start` or `yarn start` if you use Yarn package.
 - Open http://localhost:3000 to view it in the browser